Jacayel/RS/Readme.md

 ==================================================================================

-RS is a batch program that has a file system, simple calculator, countdown app, settings and a number guessing game.
-It is similar to a old operating system
+RS is a batch program that has a file system, simple calculator, countdown app, settings, and a number guessing game.
+It is similar to an old operating system

 ==================================================================================
                                       Help